stormchaserroleplaying/stormchaserRPG/Species/Common/Kobold/index.md

 ### Dragon Senses
 You have [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Special/#darkvision).
 Additionally, [scent] is an [imprecise sense](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Senses/#imprecise-senses) for you with a range of 30 feet.

-### Prehensile Tail
-Your tail is especially flexible and strong, so you’ve learned to use it for both movement and simple tricks.
-You can use your tail to draw items and make unarmed strikes, which can also be equipped with special weapons (see [Melee Weapons](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/MeleeWeaponTables/)).

 ### Squat and Nimble
 You can move through the space of any creature that is of a size larger than yours.